3 Science-Backed Reasons We Indulge Our Food CravingsMar 18, 2020

 While the reinforcement of some habits is necessary to survival, it’s easy to see how bad habits also get easily reinforced.
 When you feel bad (or bored or stressed or fill-in-the-blank emotion), you seek out something satisfying… food.

-Cutting calories too low
+2. Cutting calories too low

 When you deprive the body, the body works harder to make you more hungry and simultaneously holds onto fat.
 Periods of under-eating or caloric restriction create a physiological drive to eat — and often it’s to eat high-fat, high-sugar foods because they are the most caloric dense.